How good is your Customer Service? Is your data telling you that it’s good or is it your Customer Service Team or is it the customers themself?

 - Are you doing enough to retain customers and their loyalty?

-In this article, we’ll be discussing the key Customer Service Metrics u should be measuring right now to amplify your team’s performance and help them achieve their maximum potential.
-We have divided these Customer Service Metrics into two segments - Operational and Customer Experience.
+In this article, we’ll be discussing the key Customer Service Metrics you should be measuring right now to amplify your team’s performance and help them achieve their maximum potential.
+We have divided these customer service survey metrics into two segments - Operational and Customer Experience.